Editor's note: This blog post was originally published in 2018, but was updated for comprehensiveness in December 2020.

 Installment Payments are the Norm, Not the Exception

 Installment payments (making regular payments over a set period of months) are common across Latin America – over 60% of ecommerce is currently transacted via installments, with Brazil’s ecommerce installment rate as high as 80%.
 In fact, Latin Americans are as comfortable with making installment payments at the point of sale as North Americans and Europeans are using credit cards.
-There are 364 million open credit card accounts in the United States (in a population of about 325 million), for example, and card transactions account for about half of all payments in the European Union.
-Installments are just as common in Latin America, even on everyday purchases like groceries, whereas credit cards are usually reserved for larger purchases.
+A 2019 survey conducted by EBANX showed that 79% of Latin American consumers prefer to pay with installments for products valued at $50 or more (which would include most airline tickets).
+Conversely, there are 374 million open credit card accounts in the United States (in a population of about 325 million), and card transactions account for about half of all payments in the European Union.

-What’s interesting is that installment payment options have carried over to the online shopping environment.
+What’s interesting is that installment payment options have carried over to the online shopping environment, particularly now that COVID has upended traditional retail interactions.
 Any airline or travel merchant doing business in Latin America, and especially Brazil, Chile, Argentina and Uruguay, will need to add support for online installment payments to match local expectations and make travel purchases more attractive and affordable.

 Local Card Schemes

-In Latin America, only 113 million people have credit cards, out of a population of around 650 million.
+Credit card penetration in Latin America is remarkably low, and growing on average only 1% per year.
 In some countries such as Cuba, international credit cards are only accepted at tourist locations (for more information about this unique market, download our Cuba infographic for airlines and travel merchants).
 Other countries have more infrastructure for global card networks but still struggle with fraud and denied transactions (more on that below) when cards are used for cross-border payments.